AnjaLaube3000/TM-Task2Techy/README.md

-# Thinkmoto Task2 - Tech Side
+# TM Task2 - Techy

 To get this running please:
 - download code to your local machine